ameerthehacker/kubelive/README.md

 ## Available commands

-- List the pods in the clutser
+- List the pods in the cluster

 ```sh
 kubelive get pods
 ```

-- List the services in the clutser
+- List the services in the cluster

 ```sh
 kubelive get services
 ```

-- List the replication controllers in the clutser
+- List the replication controllers in the cluster

 ```sh
 kubelive get replicationcontrollers
 ```

-- List the nodes in the clutser
+- List the nodes in the cluster

 ```sh
 kubelive get nodes